 The design philosophy of this interface is to divide the energy management responsibilities between the CEM and the Resource Manager.
-The Resource Manager describes the 'technical' flexibility capabilities and constraints, whereas the CEM focuses on how to utilize the value of that flexibility by utilizing e.g. incentive schemes.
+The Resource Manager describes the 'technical' flexibility capabilities and constraints, whereas the CEM focuses on how to utilize the value of that flexibility by using e.g. incentive schemes.

 The EN 50491-12-2 interface specification supports a clear separation of concerns between devices and CEMs by focusing on a generic description of energy flexibility.
-The flexibility capabilities that smart devices provide can be mapped onto this generic description of flexibility, while it does not impose any limitations on CEM algorithms to exploit this flexibility in a specific way.
+The flexibility capabilities provided by smart devices can be mapped onto this generic description of flexibility, while it does not impose any limitations on CEM algorithms to exploit this flexibility in a specific way.

-EFI will be implemented into IANOS architecture for the Ameland-related UCs through the dEF-Pi open platform, for exchanging information regarding energy flexibility to the decision making layer of the iVPP (ReFlex component).
+EFI will be implemented into IANOS architecture for the Ameland-related UCs through the dEF-Pi open platform, for exchanging information regarding energy flexibility to the Decision Making Layer of the iVPP (ReFlex component).